-- Employee requests to cash out comp time, vacation leave or personal leave must be in writing and approved by the department head and elected official in charge of the office.
-Payouts shall be charged to the employee's department. - Employees are not allowed to cash out their sick leave balances.
+- 430-01 Employee requests to cash out comp time, vacation leave or personal leave must be in writing and approved by the department head and elected official in charge of the office.
+Payouts shall be charged to the employee's department. - 430-02 Employees are not allowed to cash out their sick leave balances.

-440 - Payment of Wages upon Separation
+440 - Payment of Wages upon Separation (revised 8-24-2020)

-- Upon resignation or termination of employment, the employee shall be paid up to the appropriate hour of separation of employment.
-Employees will be paid a lump sum payment for any accrued vacation, personal days, comp time, and sick leave in accordance with the payout procedures under those policies. - 440-02 If the combined amount of hours worked and the payout of leave balances is more than the net amount they normally receive, two checks will be issued, otherwise final payment will be issued on one check. - Employees will receive their final paycheck on the next regularly scheduled payday unless otherwise requested by either the elected official or by the employee.
+- 440-01 Upon resignation or termination of employment, the employee shall be paid up to the appropriate hour of separation of employment.
+Employees will be paid a lump sum payment for any accrued vacation, personal days, comp time, and sick leave in accordance with the payout procedures under those policies. - 440-02 If the combined amount of hours worked and the payout of leave balances is more than the net amount they normally receive, two checks will be issued, otherwise final payment will be issued on one check. - 440-03 Employees will receive their final paycheck on the next regularly scheduled payday unless otherwise requested by either the elected official or by the employee.
 To request payment prior to the next regularly scheduled payday, a written request must be submitted to the Payroll Clerk.
-If the employee makes the request, payment shall then be paid within forty-eight (48) hours of the receipt of such request, weekends and holidays excluded, in accordance with Idaho Code §45-606. - 440-04 It is the supervisor's responsibility to ensure final time sheets are completed and submitted to the department head or elected official in a timely fashion to avoid delaying payment by payroll to the employee.

-Additionally, status sheets indicating employment separation must be submitted to Human Resources in a timely manner for processing.
+If the employee makes the request, payment shall then be paid within forty-eight (48) hours of the receipt of such request, weekends and holidays excluded, in accordance with Idaho Code §45-606. - 440-04 It is the supervisor's responsibility to ensure final time sheets are completed and submitted to the department head or elected official in a timely fashion to avoid delaying payment by payroll to the employee. - 440-05 Additionally, status sheets indicating employment separation must be submitted to Human Resources in a timely manner for processing. - 440-06 If an employee participates in the State of Idaho Public Employees Deferred Compensation Plan (457 Plan), upon resignation or termination from County employment at any age, he or she may elect to rollover all or any portion of any accrued vacation, personal days, comp time, and/or sick leave to the deferred compensation plan.
+To do so, the employee should contact Payroll and fill out any required forms required by the State of Idaho Public Employees Deferred Compensation Plan in a timely manner.
+The employee should start the process two weeks before the date of resignation if the employee's 457 account has already been set up, or a month before resignation if the 457 account has not yet been set up.
+If the employee is terminated, the employee should submit the forms to payroll before their final payout is issued.
+The employee is responsible to make sure that he or she does not roll over an amount of accrued vacation, personal days, comp time, and/or sick leave that would cause the employee to exceed the annual maximum contribution to the deferred compensation plan as set by Federal law.